MEET THE RAT

 Staple Diet

-Always keep your rat’s food bowl full of high-quality rat/mouse kibble, pellets, or blocks such as Oxbow or Mazuri.
-Seed mix food should not be used because they are often missing vital nutrients and many rats will only eat their favorite tasting pieces causing an unbalanced diet.
-If your rat is overweight they may need fewer treats or more exercise.
+Always keep your rat's food bowl full of high-quality rat/mouse kibble, pellets, or blocks such as Oxbow.
+Seed mix food should not be used.
+They are often missing vital nutrients, and many rats will only eat their favorite-tasting pieces, causing an unbalanced diet.
+If your rat is overweight, they may need fewer treats or more exercise.

 Treats